 Conventional modern medicine is also referred to as allopathic medicine.
 This involves the use of drugs and surgery supported by lifestyle measures and counselling.

-The complementary and alternative types of medicine include herbal medicine, acupuncture, traditional Chinese medicine, art therapy, etc.
+The complementary and alternative types of medicine include herbal medicine, acupuncture, traditional Chinese medicine, art therapy, and more.

-What are the fields in Medicine?
+What are the fields in medicine?

 1. Clinical medicine